Vypen Assembly constituency: Njarackal

-As Vypen
+Vypen

 Election results

 Percentage change (±%) denotes the change in the number of votes from the immediate previous election.

-Niyamasabha Election 2021
+2021

-There were 1,72,086 registered voters in the constituency for the 2021 Kerala Niyamasabha Election.
+There were 1,72,086 registered voters in the constituency for the 2021 Kerala Assembly election.

-Niyamasabha Election 2016
+2016

-There were 1,64,237 registered voters in the constituency for the 2016 Kerala Niyamasabha Election.
+There were 1,64,237 registered voters in the constituency for the 2016 Kerala Assembly election.

-Niyamasabha Election 2011
+2011

 There were 1,52,040 registered voters in the constituency for the 2011 election.